 What should I expect during my rehabilitation?

-When you visit Gemini Physical Therapy Spine & Sports Rehabilitation, our Physical Therapist may first use heat, ice, or electrical stimulation to reduce any remaining swelling or pain.
+When you begin your Gemini Physical Therapy Spine & Sports Rehabilitation rehabilitation program, our Physical Therapist may use heat, ice, or electrical stimulation to reduce any remaining swelling or pain.

-We may use hands-on stretches for improving your range of motion, then strength exercises to address key muscle groups including the buttock, hip, thigh, and calf muscles.
+Our Physical Therapist may use hands-on stretches for improving range of motion.
+Then strength exercises are added to address key muscle groups including the buttock, hip, thigh, and calf muscles.
 Endurance can be achieved through stationary biking, lap swimming, and using an upper body ergometer (upper cycle).

-When you are safe in putting full weight through the leg, our Physical Therapist can choose several types of balance exercises to further stabilize and control the knee.
+When you are safe in putting full weight through the leg, our Physical Therapist will choose several types of balance exercises to further stabilize and control the knee.

-Finally, we'll use a select group of exercises to simulate day-to-day activities, such as going up and down steps, squatting, rising on your toes, and bending down.
+Finally, we will use a select group of exercises to simulate day-to-day activities, such as going up and down steps, squatting, rising on your toes, and bending down.
 Specific exercises may then be chosen to simulate work or hobby demands.

 Many patients have less pain and better mobility after having knee replacement surgery.
 Our Physical Therapist will work with you to help keep your knee joint healthy for as long as possible.
 This may require that you adjust your activity choices to keep from putting too much strain on your new knee joint.
 Heavy sports that require running, jumping, quick stopping or starting, and cutting are discouraged.
 Cycling, swimming, and level walking are encouraged, as are low impact sports like golfing or bowling.